robocomp/robocomp/README.md

     cd robocompDSL/DSLEditor
     ./DSLEditor

-Check that you have a *RoboComp* tab in the upper bar and that the *robocomp* directory appears in the Project Explorer.
-If it does not, right click in the *Project Explorer* pane and select *import*.
+Check that you have a *RoboComp* tab in the upper bar of the window and that the *robocomp* directory appears in the Project Explorer (left panel).
+If it does not, right click in the *Project Explorer* panel and select *import*.
 Then select *General* and then *Existing Projects into Workspace*.
 Then select your *robocomp* directory and push *Finish*.

-Now we need to bring up some handy tabs in the lowe pane.
-Select *Window* in the upper bar, then "Show View" and *Other* and again *Other*.
-Select *Interfaces* and double-click on it.
+Now we need to bring up some handy tabs in the lower pane.
+Select the *Window* tab in the upper bar, then *Show View*, then *Other* and again *Other*.
+Select now *Interfaces* and double-click on it.
+Go back to the main window.

-Now, in the left panel, unfold the *robocomp* directory down to *robocomp/components/* and then click with the right button.
+Now, in the left panel, unfold the *robocomp* directory down to *robocomp/components/* and then click on it with the right button.
 Select *New Folder* and enter *mycomponents* in the folder name.
 Do it again to create a new folder inside *mycomponents* named *mycomp*.
-Select *myfirstcomp* and then click on the *RoboComp* tab in the upper bar.
+Select *myfirstcomp* and then click on the *RoboComp* tab in the upper bar of the main window.
 Select *Create CDSL file* and fill the requested name with *MyFirstComp.cdsl*

-The new file will open in the syntax-sensitive editor in the central panel.
+The new file will open inside a syntax-sensitive editor in the central panel.
+Ctrl-space gives you language available options.
 You can see the skeleton of a new empty component.
 Look for the tab *Interfaces* in the lower bar and select *DifferentialRobot.idsl*.
-Click on the green cross at the right of the bar and accept when prompted in a pop-up window.
+Click on the green cross at the right of the bar to include it and accept when prompted in a pop-up window.
 You will see something like:

     import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
     Component PFLocalizerComp{